 Drill collars that have become too short can be re-manufactured through a process known as stub-welding.
-Stub-welding is achieved through a sub-arc welding procedure that has been widely used since the early 1980’s.
+Stub-welding is achieved through a sub-arc welding procedure that has been widely used since the early 1980s.
 This welding procedure was first introduced in the manufacturing process of new heavy-weight drill pipe.
 There are only around 7 machine shops in the entire country that utilize this “tried and true” stub-welding procedure to re-manufacture drill collars, and the south Louisiana region is home to 4 of them.
 E&M Supply Group uses only these 4 machine shops to re-manufacture our drill collars.

 E&M Supply Group also offers stock drill collars for sale.
-Stock collars are drill collars that have so much external wear that the outside diameter and weight of the drill collar is less than acceptable.
+Stock collars are drill collars that have so much external wear that the outside diameter and weight of the drill collar are less than acceptable.
 Once this has occurred, certain size drill collars can be cut up and used as “stock” material to build subs, stabilizers, and various other specialty drilling tools.